microsoft/autogen/website/docs/autogen-studio/faqs.md

 ## Q: The server starts but I can't access the UI

-A: If you are running the server on a remote machine (or a local machine that fails to resolve localhost correstly), you may need to specify the host address.
+A: If you are running the server on a remote machine (or a local machine that fails to resolve localhost correctly), you may need to specify the host address.
 By default, the host address is set to `localhost`.
 You can specify the host address using the `--host <host>` argument.
 For example, to start the server on port 8081 and local address such that it is accessible from other machines on the network, you can run the following command:

 ```bash
 autogenstudio ui --port 8081 --host 0.0.0.0